Following the Annual General Meeting yesterday, the following are the 2021 RNFBC board members:

 Kelvin Britten is an accomplished nurse leader, educator, and clinician.
 He is retired but was most recently employed as the Regional Professional Practice Leader in the Professional Practice Office for Interior Health.
 This role included being the Regional Consultant for scope of practice optimization across all sectors and services within Interior Health and as the Regional Consultant for Chair Nursing Scope of Practice Council Interior Health.
 He is also the current Co-Chair Health Professions Act Regional Leads (Nursing) Committee.

 Lorelei is a practicing RN with significant background in many areas of practice and leadership, particularly in the field of mental health and substance use.
 She is currently the Practice Leader: Mental Health and Substance Use Network with Interior Health.
 She is also actively involved in other Boards, including with CNA.
 Her interest, skills and links to a large network of practice, educational communities and organizations will be of great help to RNFBC going forward as well.
-Lorelei is standing now to become an elected Director.
+Lorelei was elected Director.

 Katie has both an RN from Thompson River University (2011) and an MN from UBC – Okanagan (2018).
 She also holds a Perinatal Care (Rural Nursing Certificate) from UNBC 2012.
 She is currently employed as a Registered Nurse, Infection Control Practitioner – Infection Prevention and Control at Ponderosa Lodge, Kamloops, BC.
 Her role is to support Infection Control practices in Long Term Care and designated rural acute sites and conduct surveillance in collaboration with the Communicable Disease Unit and Occupational Health regarding outbreak management and communicable disease reporting.
 Prior to this she has worked in a variety of positions focused on long term care, home health and community health.
 She has been and continues to be involved in several leadership initiatives and programs, including a Nursing Scope of Practice Council deliberating on issues regarding the optimization of nursing scope of practice.
 With this background Katie will bring a much needed perspective from young nurses and those working in the community and geriatric care – as well as her ideas and leadership skills – to the Board.